 What are the elements that work well and what do visitors like about your website?
 What problems visitors face and what causes them?
 What would they improve?
 Does the website look and work well on their devices?

 Website usability surveys will help you find answers to all such questions.
 Collected insights will help you improve the usability of your website, which translates into higher conversion rates and higher sales.

 How to run a website usability survey

 The best way to conduct a website usability survey is to use website surveys.
 You can precisely choose who and when sees them so you can personalize messages.
 A simple example: you can run a survey on a recently redesigned website to find out what people think of it and how they assess its usability.
-Sometimes it turns out that people don’t understand all novelties and are confused (a real-life example here: https://survicate.com/blog/case-study-improving-design-of-a-website/).
+Sometimes it turns out that people don’t understand all novelties and are confused (a real-life example here: Improving Design Of a Website – Nationale-Nederlanden Case Study).

-If you’re curious what questions to ask to get valuable insights into your website usability, take a look at this article on our blog: https://survicate.com/blog/5-usability-questions/.
+If you’re curious about what questions to ask to get valuable insights, take a look at this article about website usability questions.
 It presents 5 the most popular website usability questions used by Survicate clients.

 Website usability survey template

 Running a survey to assess website usability is not difficult.
 In fact, to get an overview of what problems people have, you just need 3-step in a survey.

 - Did you encounter any problem with website usability during your visit?

 Dead simple question.
 Use skip logic to show a different next step to visitors who give a different answer.
 Those who answer ‘No’ should see a ‘Thank you’ message and those who answer ’Yes’ should see the following question.